Meet the Staff

 Iowa State University College of Veterinary Medicine

-Dr Lewiston has been with our clinic since the beginning in 2012 serving as our Clinical Doctor, responsible for the vaccination clinics, examining and providing preventative care for over 35,000 animals since our opening.
-Dr. Lewiston's clinical skills are incredible with a vast knowledge in all things related to the examination, treatment and preventative care as well as her ability to diagnose perplexed and peculiar situations.
+Dr. Lewiston has been with our clinic since the beginning of 2012 serving as our Clinical Doctor, responsible for the vaccination clinics, examining and providing preventative care for over 35,000 animals since our opening.
+Dr. Lewiston's clinical skills are incredible with vast knowledge in all things related to the examination, treatment, and preventative care as well as her ability to diagnose perplexed and peculiar situations.
 Dr. Lewiston has extensive knowledge in emergency veterinary care working at an ER Veterinary Hospital in the northern suburbs.
-Dr. Lewiston also has extensive knowledge with behavior and training in the canine environment volunteering her expertise to non-profits and rescue groups.
+Dr. Lewiston also has extensive knowledge of behavior and training in the canine environment volunteering her expertise to non-profits and rescue groups.
 Dr. Lewiston shares her home with her love of Boxers and Goldens along with necessary cats.

 Susan Brown, DVM

 Purdue University, College of Veterinary Medicine